MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

     - Connectivity to the private build agents from CI/CD tooling is required.
   - An alternative approach is to modify the firewall rules for the resource on-the-fly within the pipeline to allow a connection from an Azure DevOps agent public IP address, with the firewall subsequently removed after the task is completed.
     - However, this approach is only applicable for a subset of Azure services.
 For example, this is not feasible for private AKS clusters.
-  - To perform developer and administrative tasks on the application service jump servers can be used.
+  - To perform developer and administrative tasks on the application service jump boxes can be used.

 - The completion of administration and maintenance tasks is a further scenario requiring connectivity to the data plane of Azure resources.